 Conservation Act (EPCA, P.L.
-94-163) to help prevent a repetition of the economic dislocation caused by the 1973-74 Arab oil embargo.
+94-163) to help prevent a repetition of the economic dislocation caused by the 1973-1974 Arab oil embargo.
+The program is managed by the Department of Energy (DOE).
 Physically, the SPR comprises five underground storage facilities, hollowed out from naturally occurring salt domes, located in Texas and Louisiana.
 Oil stored at one of the sites, Weeks Island, was transferred after problems with the structural integrity of the cavern were discovered in the mid-1990s.